Griswold Cookware

 GCICA Heartland Chapter Meet, September 27-28, 2024

-GCICA has an annual convention each Spring.
+GCICA has an annual convention each Spring for the membership.
 In the fall, each of the four local “chapters” holds two-day meets.1

 Friday Evening